This post will run you through everything you need to know in order to forecast your sales more accurately than 90% of other restaurants.

 When it comes to predicting sales, restaurateurs may be tempted to rely on a crystal ball to tell them what’s what.
-But when scrying doesn’t work and you end up with an inaccurate forecast, the results can be damaging to business.
+But when scrying doesn’t work and you end up with an inaccurate forecast, the results can be extremely damaging in an industry of very narrow-margins.

 Inaccurate forecasts can lead to: